martin-wanderer/etokenvpnconnect/README.md

 Start with connectvpn.sh
 Disconnect by disconnect.sh

-Use visudo to enable disconnect without root password
+Use visudo on killvpnbypid.sh to enable disconnect without root password

 ! token piv value remains in connect.log file.
 Just disable logging or use from console